 SunCulture believes that agriculture is such a crucial part of the global economy, and as half of all food produced today is grown using water from natural sources and irrigation, there is a dire need to find alternative solutions to the current water pumping processes, especially in countries such as Kenya where the vast majority of water pumps are diesel or petrol.

-SunCulture, with their technology innovation, distributes solar water pumps to replace conventional fossil fuel-fired pumps to increase water access for food productivity, while delivering emission reduction benefits and social co-benefits that include improved livelihoods also aligned to up to 13 Sustainable Development Goals (SDGs).
-The project is expected to contribute to annual emissions reductions of 240,000 t CO2eq with the first crediting period ending in 2027.
+SunCulture, through its technology innovation, distributes solar water pumps to replace conventional fossil fuel-fired pumps, increasing water access for food productivity while delivering emission reduction benefits and social co-benefits such as improved livelihoods.
+The project directly contributes to seven Sustainable Development Goals (SDGs) identified in our Sustainable Impact Framework and is additionally aligned with six more totaling 13 SDGs.
+The project contributes to significant emissions reductions with the first crediting period expected to end 2027.

 Key Numbers